thatgirltomiie/CHD_Risk/README.md

 ---

-## 📝 License
+##  License

 This project is open for academic, research and portfolio use.
 Attribution is appreciated.

-📬 Contact If you have any questions or suggestions, feel free to reach out:
+ If you have any questions or suggestions, feel free to reach out:

 Name: Ibukunoluwa Johnson